bradleybauer/rummikub/post.md

 Multiply this number of tiles by the current value to find how much these choices contribute to the score.
 Sum the contribution with the return value of the recursive call and then update the max if necessary.
 Instead of updating a global max variable, we will update a local (available only in scope of recursive call) max variable which will hold the score of the best way to play tiles of the current value.
-The recursive function should return the max.
+The recursive function should return the value of this max variable.
 After attempting to play tiles of current value in all ways, if no play leads to a valid configuration (every play violates the board constraint), then return $-\infty$.
 Returning $-\infty$ is useful because even if we have a high contribution (from runs & groups), adding that contribution to $-\infty$ is still $-\infty$.

-Note that we cannot know the contribution of a length one or length two run because we may choose to not extend such a run and so the tiles would be discarded.
+Note that we cannot know the contribution of extending a length zero or length one run.
+This is because, when playing tiles of the next greater value, we may choose to not extend a run of length one or two and so the tiles in those runs would be discarded.
-Instead we set the contribution of such a run to 0.
+Instead we say the contribution of extending a length zero run (starting a run) or length one run is 0.
-When a run is extended from length two to length three then we set it's contribution to the sum of the values of the three tiles in the run.
+When a run is extended from length two to length three then we say it's contribution is the sum of the values of the three tiles in the run.
 When extending a run that has length at least three then the contribution is just the value of the tile played into the run.

 There are other things you can do here too.
-For example, I would like to find a configuration that is maximally similar to the configuration on the board.
+For example, It may be desireable to find a configuration that is maximally similar to the previous configuration of the board.
-This can be done by maximizing score and then maximizing similarity.
+This can be done by maximizing score and then maximizing some similarity function.
 This would inflate the dp table size by two.

 State, Memoization, & Time Complexity
 =======
-The only state we need to know is the length of the runs that we can possibly extend and the current value.
+The only state we need to know is the current value and the length of the runs that we could possibly extend.
 The length of runs can be recorded in a list of pairs, for example [(0,0), (0,0), (0,1), (0,3)], where the $i^{th}$ pair is the length of the two possible runs of color $i$.
-The order of the numbers in the inner pairs does not matter so the above list is the same as [(0,0), (0,0), (1,0), (0,3)].
+The order of the numbers in the pairs does not matter so the above state is the same as [(0,0), (0,0), (1,0), (0,3)].
-A particular extension of those runs could be [(1,1), (0,1), (0,0), (1,3)].
+A particular extension (i.e. child state) of those runs could be [(1,1), (0,1), (0,0), (1,3)].
-Also, we never need to know if the run is longer than three tiles (so an extension of (3,3) is (3,3)).
+Also, we never need to know if a run is longer than three tiles (so an extension of (3,3) is (3,3)).
 We will only need to distinguish between when a run is of length 0, 1, 2, or 3.
-A benefit of this is the input space size is reduced which makes memoization much more effective.
+A benefit of this is the size of the state space is reduced which makes memoization much more effective.

 This algorithm is exponential in the number of distinct values in $hand \cup board$.
 However it can be made linear by memoization.

-To memoize, store in a dictionary the key-value pair key=(currentTileValue, runLengthsList) and value=(max over (contribution + subproblemSolution)).
+To memoize, store in a dictionary the key-value pair key=(currentTileValue, runLengthsList) and value=localMaxValue.
-Other inputs like the board and $hand\cup board$ are just used to bound the search and so we do not need to memoize them.
+Other inputs like the board, $hand\cup board$, number of jokers available, number of tiles played per color on the last two turns, etc, are just used to bound the search and so we do not need to memoize them.

 Hopefully I have been able to effectively communicate most of the ideas of this algorithm.